 Access to the procedure from detention

-In particular, the Ombudsperson highlighted the difficulties faced by detainees in applying for asylum at CIEs.
-In particular, in Madrid, individuals are instructed to put their written intention to apply for asylum in a mailbox and to wait until the mailbox has been opened for the asylum procedure to start, and the fact that many persons have been expelled without having had access to the asylum procedure.[42]
-In July 2018, the General Commissariat for Aliens and Borders of the Police issued instructions to all CIE to adapt their systems for registration of asylum applications to the existing law, following a recommendation made by the Spanish Ombudsperson.[43]
+In July 2018, the General Commissariat for Aliens and Borders of the Police issued instructions to all CIE to adapt their systems for registration of asylum applications to the existing law, following a recommendation made by the Spanish Ombudsperson.[25]
 This included establishing a register and providing applicants with a receipt of their application for international protection.
-The Ombudsperson thus reiterated its recommendation to the General Commissariat for Aliens and Borders of the National Police.
 It seems that the access to the procedure has slightly improved since then, and that detainees are provided information on the right to asylum by the Spanish Red Cross.
-Despite that, in its 2023 annual report on the situation of CIEs, the Jesuit Migrant Service underlined the obstacles that inmates face in accessing legal counselling in some CIEs.[44]

 Access to the procedure on the Canary Islands

-As already explained in the Arrivals by sea section, the Canary Islands were under significant pressure also in 2024 following the increase of arrivals and the lack of available resources.
+As already explained in the Arrivals by sea section, the Canary Islands were under significant pressure also in 2025 following the high number of arrivals and the lack of available resources.
 This hindered the access to registration and to the asylum procedure.

 [1] Article 4(1) Asylum Regulation.